 $dependencies[Cache::Items] = ['frag1', 'frag2'];

-Expiration can also be controlled using custom functions or static methods, which always decide when reading whether the itemis still valid.
-For example, we can let the item expire whenever the PHP version changes.
-We will create a function that comparesthe current version with the parameter, and when saving we will add an array in the form[function name, ...arguments]
+Expiration can also be controlled using custom functions or static methods.
+These are called upon each read to determine if theitem is still valid.
+For example, we can make an item expire whenever the PHP version changes.
+Create a function that compares thecurrent version with a parameter, and when saving, add an array in the format[function name, ...arguments]

 function checkPhpVersion($ver): bool{return $ver === PHP_VERSION_ID;}$dependencies[Cache::Callbacks] = [['checkPhpVersion', PHP_VERSION_ID] // expire when checkPhpVersion(...) === false];

-Of course, all criteria can be combined.
-The cache then expires when at least one criterion is not met.
+Naturally, all these criteria can be combined.
+The cache item expires if at least one criterion is no longer met.

 $dependencies[Cache::Expire] = '20 minutes';$dependencies[Cache::Files] = '/path/to/data.yaml';